Phil Murphy edges out GOP challenger in nail-biter N.J. race

-MILLBURN, N.J. — Phil Murphy held on to win a second term as governor of New Jersey Wednesday, shaking off President Biden’s sinking approval numbers and late momentum from Republican challenger Jack Ciattarelli in an election that was far closer than Democrats had expected and hurt their down-ballot candidates.
+MILLBURN, N.J. — Phil Murphy held on to win a second term as governor of New Jersey on Wednesday, shaking off President Biden’s sinking approval numbers and late momentum from Republican challenger Jack Ciattarelli in an election that was far closer than Democrats had expected and hurt their down-ballot candidates.

-The Associated Press called the race for Mr. Murphy Wednesday evening even as results showed him leading by less than 20,000 votes, 1 percentage point.
+The Associated Press called the race for Mr. Murphy on Wednesday evening even as results showed him leading by less than 20,000 votes, 1 percentage point.

-The race was closer than anyone expected after polls showed Mr. Murphy with a wider lead heading into Election Day.
+The race was closer than most expected after polls showed Mr. Murphy with a wider lead heading into Election Day.

 Mr. Ciattarelli, a former state assemblyman, earlier Wednesday said he wanted all “legal votes” to be counted and highlighted a stronger-than-expected showing and down-ballot benefits for the GOP.
 Notably, the second-most powerful elected official in Trenton, Senate President Steve Sweeney, was trailing in his race against truck driver Edward Durr.